 \subsection{Implementation Details}

-To preserve the model agonistic assumption of our method, we follow a pairwise comparison scheme where we keep the model architecture of each baseline the same and train two variants: one on NLL loss and one on our proposed loss.
+To preserve the model agnostic assumption of our method, we follow a pairwise comparison scheme where we keep the model architecture of each baseline the same and train two variants: one on NLL loss and one on proposed loss.
 For the baseline model trained with the NLL loss, we retain the training hyperparameters reported in the original paper.
 In contrast, for the variant trained with our proposed loss function, we fine tune the training hyperparameters to achieve its best performance.
-To that end, we train the model minimizing our loss for 600 epochs using Adam optimizer \cite{kingma2014adam} with a learning rate of 0.001.
-For fairness we fine tune $\beta$ for each model to achieve their best performance.
+We train the model minimizing our loss for 600 epochs using Adam optimizer \cite{kingma2014adam} with a learning rate of 0.001.
 We set $\beta$ to 2 for VLSTM and Social-STGCNN and to 1 and 4 for SLSTM and DSTIGCN respectively.
+For each model, $\beta$ was fine-tuned to balance the relative magnitudes of the two loss terms.
 For an accurate and high-resolution estimation of the squared Mahalanobis distances distribution, we use a step size of 0.01 between the centers of the histogram bins and we set both the temperature and bandwidth parameters in the kernel function to 0.005.
-Our MPC framework is built upon the work of \cite{akhtyamov2023social} where the optimization problem is solved over a prediction horizon of $H = 12$, The control vector is bounded between $[0 m/s,-0.2 rad/s]$ and $[3 m/s, 0.2rad/s]$.
+Our MPC framework is built upon the work of \cite{akhtyamov2023social} where the optimization problem is solved over a prediction horizon of $H = 12$, the control vector is bounded between $[0 m/s,-0.2 rad/s]$ and $[3 m/s, 0.2rad/s]$.
 The planner is initialized with a start velocity of $1m/s$ and angled towards the goal.
-The rest of MPC variables are listed in Table~\ref{MPC_imp}~\footnote{Code will be released upon acceptance.}.
+The rest of MPC variables are listed in Table~\ref{MPC_imp}.